Allegra-D (Allegra-D 12 hour 60 mg / 120 mg)

 Generic Name: fexofenadine/pseudoephedrine

-Pill imprint Allegra-D has been identified as Allegra-D 12 hour 60 mg / 120 mg.
+This pill with imprint "Allegra-D" is Tan & White, Elliptical / Oval and has been identified as Allegra-D 12 hour 60 mg / 120 mg.
+It is supplied by Sanofi-Aventis.

 Allegra-D 12 Hour is used in the treatment of allergic rhinitis and belongs to the drug class upper respiratory combinations.
 Risk cannot be ruled out during pregnancy.
 Allegra-D 12 Hour 60 mg / 120 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: